Viki-coding/GAA_STORE/README.md

 Hero Image I have incorporated a high-quality hero image of a hurley and helmet I am using  taglines like "Your Ultimate Source for Gaelic Games Gear."
 This aligns with my user persona profiles of Liam Murphy (The Dedicated Player) and Emily Ryan (The Aspiring Camogie Player).

-I have a dynamic Call-to-Actions (CTAs): "Shop Now" "Find Your Perfect Hurley" and "Next-Day Delivery Available!" prominently featured on the homepage.
+I have a dynamic Call-to-Actions (CTAs): "Shop Now" "Find Your Perfect Hurley" prominently featured on the homepage.

-I have highlighted USP (Unique Selling Point) of the next-day delivery option and the hurley size calculator s to immediately engage users.
+I am engaging users with the FAQ and the How to Meausre pages.

-2. Clear Navigation and Layout
+1. Clear Navigation and Layout
-Simple and Intuitive Menu, the navigation bar is clearly labelled with categories like "Hurleys" "Sliotars" "Helmets" "FAQ" and "Contact Us."
+Simple and Intuitive Menu, the navigation bar is clearly labelled with categories like "Hurleys" "Accessories" "FAQ" and "How to Measure."

 The site uses responsive design, ensuring seamless usability across devices for parents like Siobhán O'Connell (The Supportive Parent) who may browse on mobile.

 I have used sticky navigation to keep the navigation bar accessible as users scroll down for ease of movement between sections.

 3. Tailored Product Display
-In cluded in the site is filter options for material (e.g., ash or bamboo), manufacturer, size, and price to suit gift buyers like Aoife Byrne (The Gift Buyer).
+Included in the site is filter options for material (e.g., ash or bamboo), manufacturer, size, and price to suit gift buyers like Aoife Byrne (The Gift Buyer).

-Bundle Deals Section: Automatically suggest bundles (e.g., hurley + sliotar + grip) to encourage additional purchases.

-Interactive Features: zoom hover effects on product images to reveal details for an interactive shopping experience.

-4. Enhanced Shopping Cart Experience
+1. Enhanced Shopping Cart Experience
 Mini Cart Preview: I display a preview of the cart when items are added to confirm selections, along with success messages.

-5. Engaging User Features
+1. Engaging User Features
 We have a Profile Dashboard: For logged-in users like Seán McCarthy (The Busy Coach), display a personalized dashboard to view order history, manage orders, and edit profiles.

-6. Community and Customer Feedback
-Review Section: Included is a ratings and user feedback prominently on product pages to help Siobhán O'Connell make informed decisions for her son.

-Pop-Up for First-Time Users: Displays a non-intrusive pop-up offering 5% off for new customers like Aoife Byrne.

-7. Specialized Tools and Calculators
+1. Specialized Tools and Calculators
 Hurley Size Calculator: This feature is visible on both the homepage and the product pages.

-FAQ Section: The FAQ is Organised by categories and display them with collapsible dropdowns for quick navigation.
+FAQ Section: The FAQ questions are displayed them with collapsible dropdowns for quick navigation.

-8. Admin and Superuser Features
+1. Admin and Superuser Features
-Admin Dashboard: We have created an user firendly dashboard for product management with icons for adding, editing, and deleting products.
+Admin Login: We have created an user friendly dashboard for product management with icons for adding, editing, and deleting products.
 Drag-and-Drop Functionality: Enable image uploads with a drag-and-drop interface for managers.

-9. Encouraging Engagement
+1. Encouraging Engagement
 Mailchimp Integration: We have designed an eye-catching newsletter signup form with benefits like "Be the First to Know About New Arrivals and Deals."

 Social Media Integration: Displays our facebook clickable icon in the footer to foster community engagement.